maniospas/Blombly/docs/setup.md

 **--library**

 Compilation optimizes the code by removing many unused variables or segments.
-For example, notice that above there are no needless instructions from the standard library *libs/.bb*, despite the latter being imported in every program.
+For example, notice that so far there have been no needless instructions from the standard library *libs/.bb*, despite the latter being imported in every program.
 To produce bbvm files to be used as libraries (to be optimized by programs using them